Caglyn/Hide-and-Seek/README.md

 # CENG206-Project2-Group-9

 There are 2 versions of the Hide-and-Seek game.
-While one of the games can play the game at the same time, in other game players can move more easily than two-player and includes a race against time in 2 rounds, when the game is over for both players, the winner is printed on the screen according to the scores.

-But unfortunately, we have added the video gameplay despite the problem of not opening on every computer.
+In first version, players play the game simultaneously.
+There are 7 ghosts and the player who finds more ghosts than the other player wins.
+There are no time limit in this version, so all ghosts have to be found to end the game.
+In second version, players play the game one by one with limited time.
+The player who finds more ghosts in 30 seconds wins the game.
+Here's the gameplay of the project: